 In this paper, we use a spatially explicit watershed model called Visualizing Ecosystem Land Management Assessments (VELMA) to evaluate the performance of widespread adoption of green roofs at watershed scales.
-In particular, we simulate the resulting hydrologic impacts of implementing green roofs over 25%, 50%, 75%, and 100% of existing buildings within four urban watersheds in Seattle, Washington, US.
-We separately simulate the impacts of implementing extensive green roofs, which are characterized by shallow soil profiles and low-level vegetative cover, and intensive green roofs, which are characterized by deeper soil profiles and can support larger vegetation.
+We simulate the resulting hydrologic impacts of implementing green roofs over 25%, 50%, 75%, and 100% of existing buildings within four urban watersheds in Seattle, Washington, US.
+We simulated the impacts of implementing extensive green roofs, which are characterized by shallow soil profiles and low-level vegetative cover.
+We also simulated intensive green roofs, which are characterized by deeper soil profiles and can support larger vegetation.
 Our study makes two major contributions.
-First, by simulating the impacts of 100% green roof implementation, we provide an upper limit on the possible runoff volume reductions that can be expected for these Seattle watersheds.
+First, by simulating the impacts of 100% green roof implementation, we provide an upper limit on the possible runoff volume reductions that can be expected for a large urban watershed such as these in Seattle.
 Therefore, these results can inform decision makers when crafting programs to support the adoption of urban GI including green roofs and identify the maximum benefit of green roofs for stormwater management.
 Second, we employ VELMA, a heretofore unutilized watershed model for simulating green roofs.
 VELMA has been used to model natural and engineered green infrastructure for water quality protection in other systems to compare the effects of GI and climate scenarios on water quality and associated co-benefits and trade-offs for other ecosystem services (Abdelnour et al., 2013; Abdelnour et al., 2011; Golden et al., 2012; Golden et al., 2014; Knightes et al., 2014).
 Our parameterizations and model improvements of VELMA provide another application of this model that can be useful for future studies to simulate the impacts of green roofs and to compare other green and traditional stormwater infrastructure.
 Finally, our approach is intended to be useful to assess effectiveness of green roof implementation in other large metropolitan areas.

 2. Materials and Methods